General FAQ

 Do you have a list of mentors I can shadow?

-The OUHSC PA Program encourages prospective students to visit websites like the ones below to find medical professionals to shadow.
+The OUHC PA Program encourages prospective students to visit the websites listed below to find medical professionals to shadow.
+Find places to volunteer and network.

-Do I have to attend an advisement session, and what are the advantages of attending an advisement session?
+Do I have to attend an advisement session, and what are the advantages of doing so?

-Do you accept advanced standing from attendance to a previous Physician Assistant Program or basic science graduate course credit?
+Do you accept advanced standing from attendance in a previous Physician Assistant Program or basic science graduate course credit?

 No. The Physician Associate Program does not offer or accept advanced standing credit for any course offered within the program.
-Students are required to complete all courses during their academic career in the program.
+Students are required to complete all courses in the program during their academic career.

 When are applications available?